zororaka00/kritisi/README.md

 - **Security Audit**: Analyze Solidity code to identify security vulnerabilities with structured reporting.
 - **NatSpec Documentation**: Automatically add NatSpec documentation to functions within Solidity code.
+- **Code Merging**: Merge all imported Solidity files into a single file for streamlined development.
 - **Ease of Use**: CLI-based, allowing for simple and efficient interaction.
 - **AI Service Support**: Supports OpenAI and Groq services for flexibility.